ycdtosf/ycdrpg/README.md

 ## Classes

+### GetNthCollectionItemIvocable
+When passed a `List<sObject>` and an `index`, returns the Nth record in this List.
+This makes life a little easier vs. loops in Flows that evaluate indexes.

 ### GetRandomNumberInvocable
 This Invocable Action accepts "min" and "max" parameters and returns a random value between them in decimal form (using  `Math.random()`)

 ## Flows

+Many of the

 ### New Game
 Inits a new Game by selecting 1+ characters.
 Calls [New Game Quest](#new-game-quest)